Musculoskeletal pain is as common in pets as it is in people.

 We should not just assume that an animal is ‘just slowing down with age’ because they are a bit slower to get up in the morning, or lagging behind on walks.
 In many cases there are conditions which can be treated, improving quality of life and prolonging happy life.
 The old fear that ‘they’ll just want to put him down’ is very far from the truth these days – we can help!

-The first & most important aspect is to establish accurately what is going on, when an animal is stiff or lame or slowing down.
+The first and most important aspect is to establish accurately what is going on, when an animal is stiff or lame or slowing down.
 It is pointless and even dangerous treating for arthritis if your pet has an underlying illness which is affecting muscle or joint function, or perhaps a heart condition.
 Blood tests may be suggested.
 X-rays may be required to confirm a diagnosis of arthritis, but not in every case.

 If arthritis is diagnosed, there are many things that can be done to help – in fact, we have more treatment options for pets than are available for humans!
 We will offer: